Free Shipping on orders over US$39.99 +16308230407

 Quinoa comes in different varieties, including white, red, and black.
 Each type of quinoa may require a slightly different cooking time in a pressure cooker.
 Here are some guidelines for adjusting the cooking time:

-See also How To Sterilize Canning Jars Without A Pressure Cooker
+See also How To Cook Pearl Barley In An Electric Pressure Cooker

 White Quinoa: This is the most common type of quinoa, and it generally cooks the fastest.
 In a pressure cooker, white quinoa usually takes about 1 to 2 minutes to cook.
 Make sure to follow the manufacturer’s instructions for your specific pressure cooker model.